 IN CONSTRUCTION

-MI-5 Northeast Tieback Levee Project Currently in Construction
+Ongoing Development in the MI-5 Northeast Tieback Levee

 -- UPDATE --

-The Phase MI-5 NE Tieback Levee segment of the project begins near 3rd street NE (the eastern end of Phase MI-1) and runs east along the north property line of BNSF Railway’s existing yard before tying into high ground east of 13th street NE.
-The project features of this system include concrete floodwalls, earthen levees, arterial roadway changes, a storm water pump station, as well as a dry storm water pond.
-The concrete floodwalls will be similar height to the Phase MI-1 floodwalls, extending approximately 13 feet above the finished grade.
-Areas south of BNSF Railway’s existing yard will be seeded after roadway’s are removed and will become a natural green space.
+The project features of this system include concrete floodwalls, earthen levees, arterial roadway changes, a stormwater pump station, and a dry stormwater pond.
+The concrete floodwalls will be a similar height to the Phase MI-1 floodwalls, extending approximately thirteen feet above the finished grade.
+Areas south of BNSF Railway’s existing yard will be seeded after roadways are removed and transformed into natural green spaces.

 Phase MI-5 NE Tieback Levee